Mellody Hobson

-Mellody Hobson (born April 3, 1969) is an American businesswoman who is president and co-CEO of Ariel Investments, and the chairwoman of Starbucks Corporation.
-She is the former chairwoman of DreamWorks Animation, having stepped down after negotiating the acquisition of DreamWorks Animation SKG, Inc., by NBCUniversal in August 2016.
+Mellody Louise Hobson Lucas (née Hobson; born April 3, 1969) is an American businesswoman who is president and co-CEO of Ariel Investments, and former chair of Starbucks.
+She is the former chair of DreamWorks Animation, having stepped down after negotiating the acquisition of DreamWorks Animation SKG, Inc., by NBCUniversal in August 2016.
 In 2017, she became the first African-American woman to head The Economic Club of Chicago.
-She was also named to chair the board of directors of Starbucks in 2021, making her one of the highest profile corporate directors in the US.
+On December 26, 2020 it was announced she would become chair of Starbucks in 2021, thus becoming the first black woman to chair an S&P 500 company, making her one of the highest profile corporate directors in the US.
+She continued in the role of chair until August 2024.

 As of 2020, she is listed as #94 in Forbes list of the World's 100 Most Powerful Women.
-On December 26, 2020 it was announced she was being named the chairwoman of Starbucks Corp., the first black woman to be chairperson of an S&P 500 company.

 Early life and education

+The youngest of six children, Hobson grew up in a household where there was often not enough money to pay the rent or make the car payment.
+Experiences like this made understanding money, she said, “something that gnawed at me.
+I wanted to have a different life.”

-The youngest in a family of six children, Hobson graduated from St. Ignatius College Prep in Chicago in 1987 and from Princeton University in 1991.
+Hobson graduated from St. Ignatius College Prep in Chicago in 1987, and from Princeton University in 1991.
 At Princeton, Hobson was a member of the Cottage Club.